samhohcm/RobotArm-Motors-Worksheet/README.md

 [![logoPicture](images/girlsIntoCodingLogo.jpg)](https://www.girlsintocoding.com/)

-A project activity with the subject robotic 2D kinematics, for [Girls Into Coding](https://www.girlsintocoding.com/).
+A project activity with the subject motors for robot arms, for [Girls Into Coding](https://www.girlsintocoding.com/).

-This activity is generated as a webpage at [https://samhohcm.github.io/Robot-Kinematics-Remote-Worksheet-1/](https://samhohcm.github.io/Robot-Kinematics-Remote-Worksheet-1/)
+This activity is generated as a webpage at [https://samhohcm.github.io/RobotArm-Motors-Worksheet/](https://samhohcm.github.io/RobotArm-Motors-Worksheet/)

 ## Contents